This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Rest: Rest when you feel it is needed.
 Slowly start to do more each day.
 Return to your daily activities as directed.

 - Rehabilitation: A physical therapist can teach you exercises to help improve movement and strength, and to decrease pain.
 An occupational therapist can teach you skills to help with your daily activities.

-- Exercise: Ask your primary healthcare provider or pain specialist about the best exercise plan for you.
+- Exercise: Ask your healthcare provider or pain specialist about the best exercise plan for you.
 Exercise and activity may help to increase your strength and help control chronic pain.

 - Keep a pain diary: A pain diary may help you track pain cycles.
 Include things that make your pain worse or better.
-Bring your pain diary when you follow up with your primary healthcare provider or pain specialist.
+Bring your pain diary when you follow up with your healthcare provider or pain specialist.